cm45t3r/jpf-autodoc/README.md

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+**Copyright Notice**: The Java source files contain NASA copyright notices as they are part of the JPF ecosystem.
+The LICENSE file contains the standard Apache License 2.0 template.

 ## Support

 For issues and questions: